VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 - [ ] Feedbacks visible to facility staff for their own controllers
     - Most recent 5 feedback for visiting controllers that are home in VATCAR maybe?
 - [ ] Enhance event roster system
+    - [ ] Allow staff to freeze rosters
+    - [ ] Allow staff to assign member to roster
+    - [ ] Detect position and automatically separate based on facility (maybe separate input boxes per facilities that have been enabled?)
+- [ ] Controller request form for pilots
 - [ ] Automatically send e-mail to respective staff member and user when visiting ratio exceeds 50% at the end of each quarter. [!badge variant="ghost" text="Backlog"]
 - [ ] Images on support tickets [!badge variant="ghost" text="Backlog"]
 - [ ] Documents page should be duplicated to the management page so staff can remain on the admin panel [!badge variant="ghost" text="Backlog"]